Configure Security for Confluent Private Cloud Gateway

 swapConfig:

 For streamingDomains.kafkaCluster.bootstrapServers.ssl and routes.security.ssl, see the SSL configuration section.
+For secretStores, see Secret store configuration.
+For password configuration, see Password configuration.

 Security best practices and recommendations

-Client → Confluent Gateway (SASL/PLAIN, SASL/SCRAM, or NONE)
+Client → Confluent Gateway (SASL/PLAIN, SASL/SCRAM, or NONE).

 Confluent Gateway → Broker (SASL/PLAIN, SASL/OAUTHBEARER, or NONE), with secrets stored in AWS Secrets Manager, HashiCorp Vault, Azure Key Vault, or local directory.

-Following are authentication best practices:
+Apply these authentication best practices:

 Choose SASL/SCRAM over SASL/PLAIN.
 Unlike SASL/PLAIN, SCRAM doesn’t send passwords in cleartext and protects against dictionary attacks using salted hashes.